-- 30.4 To secure a YOTSPACE cabin booking, a 50% deposit or full payment is required within forty-eight (48) hours of receiving confirmation of Your booking request.
-Bookings are not guaranteed until payment is received by the Contractor, their agent or authorised representative.
-Until payment is received and cleared, the Contractor will not guarantee Your booking.
+- 30.4 To secure a YOTSPACE Superyacht Charter booking, a 50% deposit or full payment is required within forty-eight (48) hours of receiving confirmation of Your booking request.
+Bookings are not guaranteed until payment is received by the Agent/Contractor, their agent or authorised representative.
+Until payment is received and cleared, the Agent/Contractor will not guarantee Your booking.
 If payment is not received, Your booking will be cancelled without notification.

 - 30.6 Payment may be made by bank transfer, Visa®, Master Card® credit cards on our encrypted STRIPE payment system as detailed on the invoice.
-No credit card information is stored by the Contractor.
+No credit card information is stored by the Agent/Contractor.
 Merchant Fees will apply to credit card payments.
-For international bank transfers, You are advised to speak with You bank regarding transfer fees.
+For international bank transfers, You are advised to speak with Your bank regarding transfer fees.

 - 30.6.1.
 Visa and Master Card attract fees of 1.2%

 - 30.6.2.
 AMEX Cards attract fees of 1.8%